kkspeed/metal-placebo/README.md

 I aim to provide the interface that you can assemble your window manager on your own.
 But currently it's working in progress and the functionality is limited. <tt>main.rs</tt> is what I'm using on my own machine.
 It's highly personally flavoured but could be a reference point for your configuration.See <tt>main.rs</tt> how you can modify / tweak it.
-Defaulting Mod key can be done in <tt>src/config.rs</tt>, which should be fixed in the future.

 ### Usage